jittania/reference-sheets/git.md

 6. When you have a small, meaningful change, get ready to make a commit:
     1. `cd` into project
     2. Move the intended changes from local changes area to staging with
-         - `git add name_of_file.py` (just adding one file)
+         - `git add name_of_file` (adding specific file(s))
          - `git add .` (to select all files under the current directory)
          - `git add -p`
             - This starts an interactive mode where local code changes will be presented on the screen one at a time.
             - At each chunk, we can decide whether the change should go into staging: `y` then enter for "yes," `n` then enter for "no."
             - This mode cycles through all chunks in the local changes area, then exits the interactive mode
             - This method encourages reviewing code changes
-    1. Create a commit and a commit message from the changes in staging with `git commit -m ""`
+    3. Create a commit and a commit message from the changes in staging with `git commit -m ""`
-    2. Review the commit with `git show`, then exit that view and get back to command line with `q`
+    4. Review the commit with `git show`, then exit that view and get back to command line with `q`
 7. Create at least one commit.
 Continue to write code and make commits.
         - Commits are always made against your local Git repository, so you don’t have to worry about the commit being perfect or ready to share with others.
 8. Fetch and merge any new commits from `origin` with `git pull`